0premthecoder/Class11/Chemestry/Some Basic Concepts of Chemistry/README.md

 | Elements can be categorized as metals, metalloid, and nonmetals. | Compounds are divided into three categories:Metallic, ionic, and molecular.
 Elements are the single atoms.
 Hence they cannot be broken down. | Compounds can be broken down using chemical reactions.
 They are represented using numbers and symbols. | They are represented using chemical formulas.

+**Physical properties**: It can be measured without changing the identity or the composition of substance.

+**Chemical Properties**: it requires a chemical change to occur.